pszelew/NDDS_TO_YOLOV3/README.md

 12) To run training you can use run_training.sh script.
 Just put it in NDDS_data folder and run it!

-13) Wait till you learn your network
+13) Wait till you teach your network

 14) Enjoy!